CravateRouge/qBittorrentSearchPlugins/README.md

 qBittorrent Search plugins
 ==========================

 [OxTorrent](https://www.oxtorrent.be) is a public french torrent search engine.
+The new official URL is now [Torrent911](www.torrent911.com).

 [yggtorrent](https://www3.yggtorrent.re/) is a semi-private french tracker that is specialized in high-quality and well-seeded torrents.